Stool233/logseq-store/pages/Mathematics for Computer Science.md

 		- The Algebra of Propositions（命题代数）
 			- Propositions in Normal Form（命题范式）
 				- Every propositional formula is equivalent to a “sum-of-products” or disjunctive（析取） form.
+					- More precisely, a disjunctive form is simply an OR of AND-terms, where each AND-term is an AND of variables or negations of variables
 				-
 			-